Multivariate volume, Ehrhart, and $h^*$-polynomials of polytropes: Computing multivariate polynomials

-Note that the integral $\int_{X} [D]^{n-1}$ is a constant in $R$ and thus a polynomial with variables $a_{ij}$.
-Therefore, if the input of \Cref{alg:cohomology_class} is given by the polynomial $p=q^{n-1}$, the output is a multivariate volume polynomial. \\
+Note that the integral $\int_{X} [D]^{n-1}$ is a constant in $R$ and thus a polynomial with variables $a_{ij}$, as discussed in \Cref{subsec:toric_geometry}.
+If the input of \Cref{alg:cohomology_class} is given by the polynomial $p=q^{n-1}$, the output is a multivariate volume polynomial. \\